Aboriginal Procurement Policy

 Government procurement provides a significant opportunity to increase skills and economic participation within the State’s Aboriginal and Torres Strait Islander communities.

 The APP supports the NSW Government Plan for Aboriginal Affairs, OCHRE, and is a key deliverable under the Aboriginal Economic Development framework.

-- Support employment opportunities for Aboriginal people.
+- Support employment opportunities for Aboriginal and Torres Strait Islander peoples.